apache/streams/streams-contrib/streams-provider-google/google-gplus/src/site/markdown/gplus.md

 The list of projects is in a top-left dropdown - select or create one.

-Create a local file `gplus.conf` with valid youtube credentials
+Create a local file `gplus.conf` with valid Google Plus credentials

     gplus {
       apiKey = ""